Deenyoro/SCADA-IDS-KC/docs/SECURITY_AUDIT_REPORT.md

 ## Conclusion

-The SKADA-IDS-KC application has undergone comprehensive security improvements and now implements enterprise-grade security controls.
+The SCADA-IDS-KC application has undergone comprehensive security improvements and now implements enterprise-grade security controls.
 All identified security vulnerabilities have been addressed, and the application follows security best practices throughout its architecture.

 The implemented security framework provides:
 - **Robust input validation** and sanitization